 What really helped me shift my mindset was when I set up a limited company with a separate business bank account.
 My client fees went in, business expenses came out, I paid my wages with what was left.
 Somehow it felt easier to invest in tools, training and resources from this bank account than it did when I was freelancing.

-*** NOTE *** - Links marked with a * are affiliate links.
-This means that if you buy anything from the website linked to, I may get a thank you payment, at no extra cost to you.
-You can find out more about affiliate marketing here.
+* Links marked with an asterisk are affiliate links.
+This means that if you buy something from that website, I may get a ‘thank you’ commission for referring you.
+This is at no extra cost to you.